Mohammed-siddiq/Rest-Based-Chess-Engine/README.md

 # Overview

-This project exposes a chess game via REST calls.
-Also includes auto-play feature - where an instance(or multiple instances) can play chess game with other instances.
+This project is developed as an assignment of my master's course CS441- Engineering distributed objects in cloud computing.
+Exposes a chess game via REST calls.
+Also includes auto-play feature - where an instance(or multiple instances) can play chess game/games with other instances.
 Multiple games and their states are stored in the MongoDB.

 - Uses an open source chess engine called [cuckoo-chess-engine](http://hem.bredband.net/petero2b/javachess/index.html)
 - Uses the following interface to interact with the chess engine and the rest calls.